Paul Hodkinson: Professional career

 Hodkinson turned professional with BJ Eastwood and the new team was launched at Wembley Stadium on the night Frank Bruno was beaten by Tim Witherspoon, fighting in front of the biggest live audience in decades.
 Hodkinson beat Mark Champney in two rounds to get his career underway.
-Hodkinson stopped his first seven opponents inside the distance, his most memorable win coming against former British Featherweight champion Steve Sims in the King’s Hall in Belfast.
+Hodkinson stopped his first seven opponents inside the distance, his most memorable win coming against former British Featherweight champion Steve Sims in the King's Hall in Belfast.

-In July 1987 the same year he was voted Grandstand’s Young Prospect of The Year, a title he shared with Gary Stretch.
+In July 1987 the same year he was voted Grandstand's Young Prospect of The Year, a title he shared with Gary Stretch.
 Hodkinson travelled to Panama with BJ Eastwood where he sparred with Brian Mitchell for three weeks preparing the WBA Super-featherweight king for his defence against local favourite Rocky Fernandez.
 Hodkinson fought and drew with Tomas Arguelles on the under card.
-The Panamanian was Hodkinson’s toughest opponent to date but many neutral observers felt the young Liverpudlian came out on the wrong end of a ‘home town’ decision.
+The Panamanian was Hodkinson's toughest opponent to date but many neutral observers felt the young Liverpudlian came out on the wrong end of a 'home town' decision.
 Hodkinson was quick to avenge the only blemish on his record when he stopped Arguelles in six rounds the following October.

 After beating the capable Dubliner Ritchie Foster in three rounds Hoko went to Wales to challenge Peter Harris for the British Featherweight title in just his 12th professional contest.
 He won the title and successfully defended it, stopping Kevin Taylor in two rounds in December 1988.
 By April the following year Hodkinson had beaten Frenchman Raymond Armand to win the vacant European title in two rounds, and won a Lonsdale belt outright when he stopped Peter Harris, defending his British title.

 Hodkinson then defended his European title against rugged Frenchman Farid Benredjeb.
-Like Peter Harris the ‘teak-tough’ Algerian had never been stopped or been on the canvas before meeting Hodkinson and his French handlers, the Acaries brothers considered Benredjeb to be un-stoppable.
+Like Peter Harris the 'teak-tough' Algerian had never been stopped or been on the canvas before meeting Hodkinson and his French handlers, the Acaries brothers considered Benredjeb to be un-stoppable.
 Showing what an exciting fighter he is, Hodkinson put on a display of powerful combination punching with great accuracy and hand speed to stop the challenger.
 Hodkinson had outclassed the best in Europe and was ready to fight at the highest level.
 In March 1990 at the G-Mex Manchester Hodkinson fought in a world title final eliminator when he stopped Mexican Eduardo Montoya in three rounds, but not before he was on the canvas himself for the first time in his professional career.
 In the first round Hodkinson had the Mexican down twice and moved in to finish when Montoya was apparently there for the taking.
 Carelessly Hodkinson was caught by a sucker right hand and paid the penalty.
-The Mexican wasn’t in as much trouble as he appeared to be in, and Hodkinson, misjudged the situation as did everyone else in the audience.
+The Mexican was not in as much trouble as he appeared to be in, and Hodkinson, misjudged the situation as did everyone else in the audience.